vallauri-ict/calculator-FilippoPiumatti/README.md

 Project created by Filippo Piumatti

 Title: Calculator

-With visual studio we are going to emulate a calculator similiar to the default windows one
+with visual studio we are going to emulate a calculator similiar to the default windows one